Flopped image: In moviemaking

-A common movie blooper is a flopped image, usually and erroneously called "flipped images".
-Flopped images are common because they can be used to correct continuity errors between shots and are hard to see without extensive examination, whereas flipped images are very obvious.
+Flopped images are common movie bloopers, usually called "flipped images" contrary to the technical usage of that term.
+Flopped images are common because they can be used to correct continuity errors between shots and are hard to see without extensive examination.
 Examples of these can be found on several movie blooper sites.

+In James Cameron's "Titanic" movie, only one side of the ship was built, and the boarding scenes at Southampton Pier which required the other side of the ship were shot flopped.
+Costumes, signage and hairstyles were all reversed left-to-right on set so that the footage could be mirrored afterwards.
+Kate Winslet recalls being amused to see "sailors with 'ENIL RATS ETIHW' written across their hats" on set.

+Accidental

 One of the most famous flopped images is this picture of Billy the Kid carrying a Model 1873 Winchester rifle and a pistol belt with the pistol on his left.
 This led people to believe he was left-handed, but it was later revealed to be a flopped image due to the cartridge loading gate on the rifle being on the wrong side.